History

 The Officers of the Club in subsequent years, with names still familiar today with Cups played for on annual basis.

-1899 Renamed 'Canterbury Bowling Club' - the name which remains to the present day
+1899 Renamed 'Canterbury Bowling Club' - the name which remains to the present day.

-1902 We moved to our second site - the Old Dover Road site which is now occupied by the Canterbury Police Station
+1902 We moved to our second site - the Old Dover Road site which is now occupied by the Canterbury Police Station.

 1911 Canterbury Bowling Club became a founder member of the Kent County Bowling Association (KCBA).
-The Club purchased its own ground at the Nunnery Road/ Oxford Road site.

 1948 The Club adopted a new badge taking the Coat of Arms of the City of Canterbury as its centrepiece.
 This includes three black choughs which are thought to be taken from the arms of Thomas Becket, the Archbishop murdered in the Cathedral in 1170.